wahleeee/IT-portfolio/phishing-investigation/README.md

 *Why:* this is **dynamic analysis** — you confirm malicious behavior by observing detonation (network callbacks, dropped files, persistence) instead of guessing.
 Letting the sandbox run long enough avoids the "hasty sandbox analysis" trap.

-> ⚠️ **Safety rule:** treat every attachment and link as live.
-Detonation happens only in a sandbox you can throw away.

 ### 5. Determine whether the email reached the user
 Return to the **Alert Details** page and find the **Device Action** section — what the security stack (mail gateway / EDR) did with the message.
 Look for a delivery status such as **Allowed**, **Quarantined**, or **Deleted**, then answer the playbook question:
 - Reached the inbox → **Delivered**